NHT020305/tp/docs/UserGuide.md

 An `item` in this section is defined as one of the following `contact`, `event` and `todo`.
 Please replace `item` with the command of interest.
 The constraints of the different flags are defined clearer at the end of all the sections.
 The guide below serves as an overview and example of how to use these commands.

+* `contact`: To store the various contact information of a student / tutor in TutorConnect.
+* `event`: To keep track of tasks that have a set duration at a location.
+* `todo`: To keep track of tasks that have a deadline.

 ### Adding an `item`: `add`
 An `item` is added to the application.